Reduce Wordiness

 Strike Tentative Language

 There is a kind of qualifier that deserves special attention.
 If you add little phrases that raise doubts—such as “I think,” “I feel,” and “I believe”—you are using tentative language.
 In addition to being wordy, tentative language can also undercut the confidence people have in you and your ideas.
-It also is a bigger problem for women than men.
-So unless you have a good reason for emphasizing that what you are saying is only an opinion, then cut it out and write more concisely and confidently.
+It is also a bigger problem for women than men.
+So, unless you have a good reason for emphasizing that what you are saying is only an opinion, then cut it out and write more concisely and confidently.

 Wordy: I feel like I create a lot of value for the company, and that is why I think I deserve a raise.